-- have high ambition for the children and staff within the school. - have a strong culture of safeguarding which is well supported and understood by all staff, governors and Trustees.
-The Lead DSL is Launa Randles - Head of School. - take the overall responsibility for the provision and progress of all our learners. - promote the educational achievement of looked-after and previously looked after children on the school roll.
-The Deputy DSL for designated for looked-after previously looked after children Maz Hanlon oversees the educational progress as outlined in the child's PeP.
+- have high ambition for the children and staff within the school. - have a strong culture of safeguarding which is well supported and understood by all staff, governors, and Trustees.
+The Lead DSL is Launa Randles - Headteacher - take the overall responsibility for the provision and progress of all our learners. - promote the educational achievement of looked-after and previously looked after children on the school roll.
+The Deputy DSL for designated for looked-after & previously looked after children, Maz Hanlon, oversees the educational progress as outlined in the child's PeP.
 This is done in collaboration with the class teams / LA / virtual school and parent.
-Pupil premium requests are made via the PeP process.

-- identify annual spending priorities through the school / business development plan. - allocate resources as determined by pupils needs and driven by intended outcomes and recognized gaps in learning.
+Pupil premium requests are made via the PeP process. - identify annual spending priorities through the school / business development plan. - allocate resources as determined by pupils needs and driven by intended outcomes and recognized gaps in learning.
 This is across the designated number on roll of 44.

-This does include the universal Coronavirus (COVID-19) catch-up premium. - work with the Educational Governance Committee via the organisations Finance and General Purposes Committee & Board of Trustees to ratify the annual budget. - take responsibility for the continuous development of all staff, recognising interest, talent and subject expertise. - show commitment to the benefits of supervision and active participation in performance & development reviews. - lead with the secure knowledge that all staff are known as a 'Leader of Learning'.
-We work together to enhance & support the children to live the best life possible achieving excellence in Education, Health, Therapy and Care. - continually evaluate the effectiveness of our SEND provision through a SEF journey / quality assurance monitoring visits / OFSTED - follow the school's complaints procedure to deal with any complaint arising from the SEND arrangements or processes
+- work with the Educational Governance Committee via the organisation's Finance and General Purposes Committee & Board of Trustees to ratify the annual budget. - take responsibility for the continuous development of all staff, recognising interest, talent, and subject expertise. - show commitment to the benefits of supervision and active participation in performance & development reviews. - lead with the secure knowledge that all staff are known as a 'Leader of Learning'.
+We work together to enhance & support the children to live the best life possible achieving excellence in Education, Health, Therapy and Care. - continually evaluate the effectiveness of our SEND provision through a SEF journey / quality assurance monitoring visits / OFSTED - follow the school's complaints procedure to deal with any complaint arising from the SEND arrangements or processes.